lizzij/LearningCurve/README.md

 - timeline: > 2 wks, < 3 months
   - Increase the size of pedigree image in Inheritance search (maybe, lighter)
   - Allow multiple expanded search categories
-  - Add gnomad sort frequency (both in ui and server, learning ticket)
+  - Add gnomAD sort frequency (both in ui and server, learning ticket)
   - Assign cases to analysts (larger, create a new db model)

+### How to do a PR
+- start a branch off dev
+- make changes
+- run ui/client test
+- pull from dev
+- merge to dev
+- issue PR push from dev